basarat/typescript-book/docs/types/lib.d.ts.md

 Once you have excluded the default `lib.d.ts` you can include a similarly named file into your compilation context and TypeScript will pick it up for type checking.

-Note: Be careful with `--noLib`.
+> Note: be careful with `--noLib`.
 Once you are in noLib land, if you chose to share your project with others, they will be *forced* into noLib land (or rather *your lib* land).
 Even worse, if you bring *their* code into your project you might need to port it to *your lib* based code.

 ### Compiler target effect on `lib.d.ts`

 Setting the compiler target to be `es6` causes the `lib.d.ts` to include *additional* ambient declarations for more modern (es6) stuff like `Promise`.
-This magical effect of the compiler target changing the *ambience* of the code is desirable for some people and for others its problematic as it conflates *code generation* with *code ambience*.
+This magical effect of the compiler target changing the *ambience* of the code is desirable for some people and for others it's problematic as it conflates *code generation* with *code ambience*.

 However if you want finer grained control of your environment you should use the `--lib` option which we discuss next.

-### lib Option
+### lib option

-Sometimes (many times) you want to decouple the relationship between the compile target (the generates JavaScript version) and the ambient library support.
-A common example is `Promise`, e.g today (in June 2016) you most likely want to `--target es5` but still use latest stuff like `Promise`.
+Sometimes (many times) you want to decouple the relationship between the compile target (the generated JavaScript version) and the ambient library support.
+A common example is `Promise`, e.g. today (in June 2016) you most likely want to `--target es5` but still use latest stuff like `Promise`.
 To support this you can take explicit control of `lib` using the `lib` compiler option.

 > Note: using `--lib` decouples any lib magic from `--target` giving you better control.